LeBoucEtMistere/DistributedChallenges/tutorial/src/01-setup.md

 You can sanity check your installation by running `cargo --version`, more on cargo later.

-You will also need to install the MacOS vendored LLVM compiler (it's possible you already have it, but it tends to disappear after a major MacOS upgrade): run `xcode-select install`.
+You will also need to install the MacOS vendored LLVM compiler (it's possible you already have it, but it tends to disappear after a major MacOS upgrade): run `xcode-select --install`.

 I also highly recommend to export these two env variables in your shell: